 - Best Dog Care Award: The Best Dog Care Award is intended to reward the musher who is taking the best care of these dogs while looking for performance.
 This prize aims to show that you can be competitive without harming the health and well-being of dogs.
-The terms of allocation are defined in Annex 8 Only 1 price for OPEN category and LIMITED category - Dog Care Award: The Dog Care Award is awarded daily by the veterinary team and the race direction to a musher to highlight a remarkable action of Animal Health - 1 prize only for the OPEN category and the LIMITED category - Golden Harness: Prize awarded to the head dog of the first musher in the ranking 1 price for OPEN category and 1 price for LIMITED category - Nordic Challenge: Mushers entering the Nordic category compete for the Nordic Challenge.
+The terms of allocation are defined in Annex 8 - Dog Care Award: The Dog Care Award is awarded daily by the veterinary team and the race direction to a musher to highlight a remarkable action of Animal Health - Golden Harness: Prize awarded to the head dog of the first musher in the ranking - Nordic Challenge: Mushers entering the Nordic category compete for the Nordic Challenge.
 The winner of the Nordic general classification will receive the Best Nordic prize in the Nordic challenge..
 The Organization reserves the right to cancel the Nordic Challenge if the number of pure Nordic teams is less than 5.
-The exact denomination of the challenge can be modified by the Organization 1 price for OPEN category and 1 price for LIMITED category - Red Lantern: Prize awarded to the last in the ranking, among those who have completed all the stages of the competition 1 price for OPEN category and 1 price for LIMITED category - Rookie of the Year: Prize awarded to the best ranked musher for those who are the first to participate, or who have never been granted finisher status 1 price for OPEN category and 1 price for LIMITED category - Fair Play: Prize awarded to the musher with the best spirit of fair play Only 1 price for OPEN category and LIMITED category - Henry Kam's Trophy: Prize awarded to the musher having set the fastest time on the stage Val Cenis Base Polaire, on scratch ranking of all races - Prize for fighting spirit: The trophy is awarded to the participant who has accomplished a "remarkable" action over the long term or at a specific time during the race which testifies to the energy, the resistance and the will never to be discouraged. reach his purpose.
-This in a sporting spirit, respecting all the safety rules and the rules of the race and having crossed the finish line in the allotted time, the position in the general classification not being considered.
-The jury is made up of 6 members: A Suzuki representative president of the jury (double vote in the event of a tie), the general director, the sporting director, the operations director, the race judge, the chief veterinarian - Prize Handler: Prize given to the handler(s) of a single team, OPEN and LIMITED category combined.
+The exact denomination of the challenge can be modified by the Organization

+- Red Lantern: Prize awarded to the last in the ranking, among those who have completed all the stages of the competition - Rookie of the Year: Prize awarded to the best ranked musher for those who are the first to participate, or who have never been granted finisher status - Fair Play: Prize awarded to the musher with the best spirit of fair play - Henry Kam's Trophy: Prize awarded to the musher having set the fastest time on the stage Val Cenis Base Polaire, on scratch ranking of all races trophy included - Prize Handler: Prize given to the handler(s) of a single team.
 The team concerned is chosen by the veterinarians and the musher relations, by vote, on several criteria: dogcare and monitoring knowledge of the evolution of the health of the dogs from one day to the next, good mood, degree of help for that the musher rests, knowledge of the race, relationship with the Organization teams, respect of the timetables, control of the dogs on the departures/arrivals, maintenance of the cleanliness of the sites... (non-exhaustive list)